The #1 Problem of Today’s Church

 (See 2 Corinthians 5:11-21)

-Context-contortion of Old and New Covenants has ruined countless churches.
+Context-contortion of the Old and New Covenants has ruined countless churches.
 We’re hard-pressed to find New Covenant teachings coming from any pulpit.
-The mixture of Jesus and Moses has caused quasi-grace country clubs to pop up everywhere; congregations instructed to inspect peoples’ fruits when Jesus only mentioned fruit inspection as He chastised some unbelieving jerks–not us.
+The mixture of Jesus and Moses has caused quasi-grace country clubs to pop up everywhere; congregations instructed to inspect peoples’ fruits when Jesus only mentioned fruit inspection as He chastised some unbelieving jerks.
 For us, it’s His fruit being produced through us.
-We are simply branches.
-He is the vine.
+We’re simply the branches.
+He’s the vine.
 Branches don’t produce, we rest.
-The vine does the work by way of us (see John 15:5, Galatians 5:22,23, Philippians 2:13).
+The vine does the work by way of us!
+(See John 15:5, Galatians 5:22-23, Philippians 2:13).

 So today, my friends, know this: The number one problem of today’s church is the message.
 The message we hear isn’t centered on Jesus in us and through us.
-It’s riddled with unnecessary garbage which pulls our attention off Him.
-We must repent back toward our first love, Christ alone.
-His grace.
+It’s riddled with unnecessary Law-garbage which pulls our attention off of Him.
+We must repent back toward our first love, Christ alone and His grace.
 Covenant-mixing churches pervade our planet when Paul clearly stated the Letter kills.
 The Letter is the Law (see 2 Corinthians 3:6).
-The Law is the Old Covenant between God and Israel.
-Yet many pastors want to tell people to give the Law their best shot and come back next week for a new, convicting pep-talk.
+The Law is the Old Covenant between God and Israel, yet many pastors want to tell people to give the Law their best shot and come back next week for a new, convicting pep-talk.
 No!
 Repent!
 Christ is for you, friend!
 Paul said the Spirit gives life!
 He said the only message anyone is competent to teach is the New Covenant!
 He said we’re all ministers of it, not just those who deacon boards vote into supposed power (see 2 Corinthians 3:6).
 That’s you, dear Christian!
-You are qualified to minister the New Covenant because the Spirit who gave you life lives in you!
+You’re qualified to minister the New Covenant because the Spirit who gave you life lives in you!
 (See 1 Corinthians 6:19, Hebrews 3:6).